 1) Do the posture check

-Sit back.
-Let your shoulders relax.
+Sit back and let your shoulders relax.
 Ask:

 - Are you upright without effort?